 - Kessler Mountain Regional Park

 The Fayetteville Ale trail is an exciting way to explore the city while tasting local brews.
 This city is also loved for its long-standing spots that feel like a step back in time.
 Popular attractions include a drive-in movie theater and Terra Studios.
-The latter is a labyrinth of rock statues, glass sculptures, and pottery creations.
+The latter is a labyrinth of:

 Charlottesville, Virginia